mumairofficial/khalilstemmler-website-2019/src/pages/articles/when-is-typescript-necessary.md

 #### Object-oriented JavaScript

-If you don't choose TypeScript and instead, choose a dynamic language like JavaScript, it will require some extra effort to be successful.
-You will have to be **very confident** in your object modeling abilities and you'll have to know how to utilize the 4 principles of object-oriented programming (encapsulation, abstraction, inheritance and polymorhism) with vanilla JavaScript.
+If you don't choose TypeScript and instead, choose JavaScript, it will require some extra effort to be successful.
+You'll have to be **very confident** in your object modeling abilities.
+You'll also have to know how to utilize the 4 principles of object-oriented programming (encapsulation, abstraction, inheritance and polymorhism) with vanilla JavaScript.

 This can be hard to do.
 JavaScript doesn't naturally come with concepts of interfaces and abstract classes.

+> "Interface Segregation" from the SOLID design principles isn't easily achievable with vanilla JavaScript

-Using JavaScript alone would require a certain level of discipline as a developer in order to keep the code clean, and to ensure your team shares the same discipline, experience and knowledge level on how to implement common design patterns in JavaScript.
+Using JavaScript alone would also require a certain level of discipline as a developer in order to keep the code clean, and this is vital once the codebase is sufficiently large.
+You're also left to ensure that your team shares the same discipline, experience and knowledge level on how to implement common design patterns in JavaScript.
+If not, you'll need to guide them.

 In Domain-Driven projects like this, the strong benefit from using a strictly typed language is _less_ about expressing what **can be done**, but more about using encapsulation and information hiding to <u>reduce the surface area of bugs</u> by limiting what domain objects are **actually allowed to do**.

-This is most often a **backend problem**.
+We can live without this on the front-end, but it's a hard language requirement for the **backend** in my books.
 It's also the reason why I moved my Node.js backend services to TypeScript.

-There's a reason why TypeScript's tag is "JavaScript that scales".
+There's a reason why TypeScript is called "JavaScript that scales".

 ***